superical/ethers-decode-error/README.md

 npm install ethers@^6 --save
 ```

-> 💡 If you wish to use it with ethers v5 instead, please refer to the [v1 release](../../tree/1.x).
+> 💡 If you wish to use it with ethers v5 instead, you may want to refer to [v1](../../tree/1.x).

 ## Usage